 Which third-party service providers process my personal information?

-”Third parties” includes third-party service providers (including clients) and other entities within our group.
+"Third parties" includes third-party service providers (including clients) and other entities within our group.
 The following activities are carried out by third-party service providers: administration of IT services, accounts and auditing, legal services and payroll.
 Our clients only process personal information about you to allow Hudson to process the payments to you, or in the use of the 4Site app.

 How secure is my information with third-party service providers and other entities in our group?

 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

 When might you share my personal information with other entities in the group?

 We will share your personal information with other entities in our group as part of our regular reporting activities on company performance, provision of shared services in the context of a business reorganisation or group restructuring exercise, for system maintenance support and hosting of data